mwgeurts/snc_extract/README.md

 ## License

 Released under the GNU GPL v3.0 License.
-See the [license](license) file for further details.
+See the [LICENSE](LICENSE) file for further details.